kdavies4/ModelicaRes/README.md

 ![ ](doc/_static/hspace.png)
 [![Bode diagram of PID with varying parameters](doc/_static/PIDs-bode-small.png)](http://kdavies4.github.io/ModelicaRes/examples2/PIDs-bode.hires.png)

-The figures are generated via [matplotlib], which offers a rich set of plotting routines.
+The figures are generated via [matplotlib], which offers a rich set of publication-quality plotting routines.
 ModelicaRes has methods to create and automatically label [xy plots], [Bode] and [Nyquist] plots, and [Sankey diagrams].
 ModelicaRes can be scripted or used in an interactive [Python] session with math and matrix functions from [NumPy].

 Currently, ModelicaRes only loads Dymola/[OpenModelica]-formatted results (*.mat), but the loading functions are modular so that other formats can be